NourDT/tribe-fullstack-test/readme.md

     - Provide a complete logging (when/how/etc) strategy.
     - Use a NoSQL DB and build a filter feature that can filter records with some of the attributes
 - **Frontend**:
-    - Do not use any scaffolding tool such as `create-react-app`, or any CSS framework,
-        - but try to use some JS frameworks such as React-Router, and packing tools such as Webpack or Parcel etc.
     - Provide an error handling strategy, such as the UI/UX, and different handling for different errors etc.
-    - Make it responsive.

 ## What We Care About